Luzanne-S/Plant-site/README.md

 #  Plant Site

 This website is a ficticious e-commerce plant store.
-The site has a simple deisgn and function
+The site has a simple design and function

 ### Screenshot